Hacking-NASSA-with-HTML/sailor-welder/README.md

 I have a branch with it, but hesitate to merge it 🤷

-How hard is it to get rid of it later from cache?
+How hard is to get rid of it later from cache?

 Is it downgrading the score of the Performance in Lighthouse 🤔 ?